platformer/typst-algorithms/algo.typ

 }

-// Determines tab size being used by the given text.
-// Searches for the first line that starts with whitespace and
-//   returns the number of spaces the line starts with.
-If no
-//   such line is found, -1 is returned.
-//
-// Parameters:
-//   line-strs: Array of strings, where each string is a line from the
-//     provided raw text.
-#let _get-code-tab-size(line-strs) = {
-  for line in line-strs {
-    let starting-whitespace = line.replace(regex("\t"), "").find(regex("^ +"))

-    if starting-whitespace != none {
-      return starting-whitespace.len()
-    }
-  }

-  return -1
-}

-// Determines the indent level at each line of the given text.
-// Returns a list of integers, where the ith integer is the indent
-//   level of the ith line.
-//
-// Parameters:
-//   line-strs: Array of strings, where each string is a line from the
-//     provided raw text.
-//   tab-size: tab-size used by the given code
-#let _get-code-indent-levels(line-strs, tab-size) = {
-  line-strs.map(line => {
-    let starting-whitespace = line.replace(regex("\t"), "").find(regex("^ +"))

-    if starting-whitespace == none {
-      0
-    } else {
-      calc.floor(starting-whitespace.len() / tab-size)
-    }
-  })
-}

-// Returns list of tuples, where the ith tuple contains:
+// Returns list of tuples, where the ith tuple contains the following:
 //   - a list of boxed clips of each line-wrapped component of the ith line
 //   - an integer indicating the indent level of the ith line
 //
 // Parameters:
 //   raw-text: Raw text block.
+//   line-strs: Array of strings, where each string is a line from the
+//     provided raw text.
 //   line-numbers: Whether there are line numbers.
+//   indent-size: Width of an indent.
 //   column-gutter: Space between line numbers and text.
 //   inset: Inner padding of containing block.
 //   main-text-styles: Dictionary of styling options for the source code.
 //   line-number-styles: Dictionary of styling options for the line numbers.
 //   text-height: Height of raw text, baseline to cap-height.
-//   ascender-height: Height of raw text ascenders.
+//   ascender-height: Length of raw text ascenders.
-//   descender-height: Height of raw text descenders.
+//   descender-height: Length of raw text descenders.
 //   indent-levels: List of integers indicating indent levels of each line.
 //   container-size: Size of the outer container.
 //   styles: Active styles.
 #let _get-code-line-data(
   raw-text,
+  line-strs,
   line-numbers,
+  indent-size,
   column-gutter,
   inset,
   main-text-styles,